ggomes/otm-sim/README.md

 ```
 pip install pyotm
 ```
-The `pyotm` package contains a single class called `OTMWrapper`.
-Below we see how to use `OTMWrapper` to run a step-by-step simulation.
+This package provides a wrapper class called `OTMWrapper`, which  creates a gateway to the OTM jar file using `py4j`. `OTMWrapper` also includes some convenience methods for working with OTM.
+These are illustrated in the following example.
 ```python
 from pyotm.OTMWrapper import OTMWrapper